queryluke/masseffect-5e/static/data/rules/08-03-basic-information.md

 at a normal pace.

 ### Range
 Range represents how far the vehicle can travel in one 24 period.
-For starships, range is used in conjunction with the Galaxy Map.
+For starships, range is represented in "Faster-than-light-units" or FTLUs and is used in conjunction with the Galaxy Map.
 Each line indicates the travel time between star systems, which you subtract from the starships range.
 Travel to planets within a star systems costs 1 range.
 You can read more about range for starships in the
 <nuxt-link to="/phb/vehicles#travelling-the-galaxy">Traveling the Galaxy section</nuxt-link>